 Step.
 4→.
 Click on the “Run” button at the bottom of the window to perform the check and resolve the issue.

-By performing this check, the software will look for potential problems with the permissions and fix them to resolve this issue.
+By performing this check, the software will look for potential problems with the permissions and fix them to resolve them.

 Granting Full Disk Access to applications trusted or safe listed by Apple is fine as they brief the users about all the contents and their usage in advance.
 And even if you don’t grant the permission, these apps work fine with certain functions being limited.
-It is highly advised not to give Full Disk Access to apps that appear to be fishy and ask for permissions that are not related to their implementation.
+It is highly advised not to give Full Disk Access to apps that appear fishy and ask for permissions unrelated to their implementation.
 Hence, download all the apps from trusted and credible websites and developers to avoid data leaks.

 What does full disk access do to a Mac?